waqaarahmed/GoogleMapsScrapper/README.md

 - Update Dependencies: Periodically check for updates to Selenium WebDriver and Chrome Driver to ensure compatibility with the latest browser versions.

 - Monitor Google Maps Changes: Keep an eye on changes to the Google Maps interface that may impact the scraping process, and make necessary adjustments to the script.

+## Conclusion

+The Google Maps Review Scraper provides a convenient and efficient way to extract review data from Google Maps listings for analysis, research, or other purposes.
+With its customizable features and robust error handling, it serves as a valuable tool for gathering insights from user-generated content on the platform.